UBC-STAT/stat-406/project.md

     This section should occupy the remainder of your report.

 Submission is an R markdown file and a compiled pdf.
-The document title should be "checkpoint2.Rmd".
+The document title should be "report.Rmd".
 Total page length: maximum 3 pages (not including graphics).
 Be sure to describe your graphics carefully both in the text and with nice labels.
 Plots with no description are not useful.
 Anything exceptionally interesting will be rewarded.
 Ugly plots, uninterpretable analysis, etc. will be penalized.

 Again, we will pull your repo on the due date.
+If you fail to name your file properly, or fail to compile, we won't know what to mark.
+So be sure that this happens on time.

 ### PC 2 Rubric